pdanshov/yellow-plugin-seo/README.md

 ## How to use the SEO plugin?

 The plugin adds 2 markdown tags for you to use in the edit setup section on each page individually.
-The code goes into the header (<head></head>) of that page, in between the included <script></script> tags.
+The code goes into the header `<head></head>` of that page, in between the included `<script></script>` tags.

 ## How to configure a blog?

 You can type the markup tags into the page edit/setup section on any and/or every page:

-`googleStructData` allows the addition of Structured Markup Language `customHeaderScript` allows the addition of custom java script code
+`googleStructData` allows the addition of Structured Markup Language.
+`customHeaderScript` allows the addition of custom java script code.

 ## Example